cenk1cenk2/html-cv-3/src/lib/content/timeline/work/10-tekfen.md

 type: Full-Time
 ---

-- Working mainly on Oil and Gas Industry.
+- Working mainly in the Oil and Gas Industry.
 - Instrument and Control Systems technical documentation for procurement.
 - Factory tests supervision and commissioning documentation.